St George's, University of London: Student life

-Performance societies

 Many student groups at St George's produce yearly performances, mostly focused on dancing and singing.
 Some of these groups include the Diwali Show, Fashion Show, Tooting Show, St George's Revue, and the Musical Society.

 Sports clubs

-St. George’s Hospital Medical School RFC is one of the oldest rugby clubs in the world having been founded in 1863.
+St. George's Hospital Medical School RFC is one of the oldest rugby clubs in the world having been founded in 1863.

 St George's also has a number of other sports clubs including Muay Thai, swimming, rowing, cheerleading, volleyball, fencing, football, netball, hockey, and many others and participates in various competitions.
 As St George's is a member of the United Hospitals, the teams also compete in separate competitions with the five other medical schools within the University of London and that of Imperial College.

 Halls of residence

 The university runs a hall of residence, Horton Halls, a large modern site which first opened to new students in late September 2007, replacing St. George's Grove the old hall of residence.